Terms and Conditions

 PROMOTIONS & MEDIA TERMS (U.S.)

 By signing an order, or engaging Quotient Technology Inc. (“Quotient”) or its Distribution Programs as set forth below, you agree, on behalf of you and your organization (the “Advertiser”), to be bound by, and to comply with, these Promotions and Media Terms (“Terms”).
 Each order will be deemed to incorporate these Terms as they are published by Quotient on the effective date of such order.
 As used in these Terms, “Advertiser” means, collectively, Advertiser and, if applicable, its authorized agency (“Agency”).

 1. Campaigns; Insertion Orders; Agency.

 (a) General.
 Quotient will include Advertiser’s offer and media content (“Content”) in its distribution programs in the United States which may include acquiring media inventory on Advertiser’s behalf (“Distribution Programs”), using its proprietary platform and technology (“Platform”) as set forth in insertion orders that the parties may execute from time to time (each, an “Insertion Order”, or “IO” or “Purchase Order”) for Advertiser’s campaigns (each, a “Campaign”).
 Insertion Orders, including the terms referenced therein that are applicable to Advertiser’s specific Campaigns, and these Terms form an agreement between the parties and will be hereinafter referred to as the “Agreement”.
 This Agreement governs the Content displayed to consumers located in the United States only.
 Certain types of Campaigns are subject to Service-Specific Terms (quotient.com/serviceterms/); such terms are incorporated herein by reference.

 (b) Agency.
-Advertiser may appoint an agency to act on its behalf with respect to the Campaigns after an agency appointment notice has been executed by Advertiser, Agency, and Quotient.
+Advertiser may appoint an agency to act on its behalf with respect to the Campaigns after an agency appointment notice has been executed by Advertiser and Agency.
+The terms and conditions of this Agreement will govern any services purchased by such agency on Advertiser’s behalf even if the IO executed by the agency includes terms and conditions different from those of the Agreement.

 (c) Exclusivity.
 During the Term, Quotient will be Advertiser’s exclusive provider of the programs and services similar to the Distribution Programs and services set forth in this Agreement.